 By opting to market natural beef rather than organic, we are able to provide a high-quality source of beef to consumers with many of the same attributes at a price that is much more affordable.
 We build trust in our product by striving for full transparency.
 We encourage people visit the farm at any time to see for themselves how we raise our cattle.
 We feel the “show me” approach is more reliable than a self-regulating certification process embraced by the organic industry.

 Whether a farm is organic or natural like ours, we encourage people to always visit the farm and shake the hand of the person who produces your beef.
 We feel a farm visit will tell you more about how your food is produced than government regulations.

 What do you mean by grass fed, grain finished?

 At Midwest Best Beef, we like to say we raise our cattle “Old School”.
 We finish our beef the traditional way my father and grandfather did with quality hay and corn raised right on our farm.
 We appreciate that grass fed beef has many desirable health attributes, but we also realize that the majority of people have come to enjoy the taste and texture of grain finished beef.
 While not as efficient as industrial beef feedlots or as expensive as grass fed beef, we believe our feeding system provides the best of both worlds by providing a superior beef experience you can taste along with many of the health benefits.

-Our cattle spend their entire life eating a diet rich in various high-quality grasses and alfalfa.
+Our cattle spend their entire life eating a diet rich in various high-quality alfalfa.
 During the last months of production, we slowly introduce increasing amounts of corn into their diet to provide the grain finished flavor and texture desired in high quality beef.
 See the “Feeding” section in the Life on the Farm page for more details.
 Grains like corn are energy-dense, and cattle finished with grain in their diet generally yield more marbled beef with a milder flavor (less gamey) than beef finished on grass alone.